jaumebonet/libconfig/sphinx-docs/source/index.rst

   In [1]: import multiprocessing
      ...:
-     ...: from libconfig import *
+     ...: from libconfig import Config
      ...:
+     ...: core = Config()
-     ...: with ifndef():
+     ...: with core.ifndef():
      ...:   # This avoids recalling this every time, as register_option will raise an error when ...:   # trying to re-register.
 Basically, this is the equivalent to Cpp's #IFDEF ...:
      ...:   # Register IO control options
-     ...:   register_option("system", "overwrite",  False, "bool", "Allow overwriting already existing files") ...:   register_option("system", "output", "./", "path_out", "Default folder to output generated files") ...:   register_option("system", "cpu", multiprocessing.cpu_count() - 1, "int", "Available CPU for multiprocessing")
+     ...:   core.register_option("system", "overwrite",  False, "bool", "Allow overwriting already existing files") ...:   core.register_option("system", "output", "./", "path_out", "Default folder to output generated files") ...:   core.register_option("system", "cpu", multiprocessing.cpu_count() - 1, "int", "Available CPU for multiprocessing")
      ...:
+     ...:   # There are different levels of configuration files that can be picked.
+     ...:   # If any configuration file is set up, the priority goes as follows:
+     ...:   #   1) Local config file (in the actual executable directory) ...:   #   2) Root of the current working repository (if any) ...:   #   3) User's home path
+     ...:   config_file = core.get_local_config_file('.topobuilder.cfg')
+     ...:   if config_file is not None:
+     ...:       core.set_options_from_YAML( config_file )
-     ...: # Finally, register_option, unregister_option and reset_option are taken out from the global view
+     ...: # Finally, some options are blocked so that they cannot be accessed by users outside the library.
-     ...: # so that they are not imported with the rest of the functions.
-This way the user can not access ...: # them when importing the library and has to work through the rest of the available functions.
-     ...: for name in user_forbidden:
-     ...:   del globals()[name]
+     ...: core.lock_configuration()

 This ends up loading a starting set of options: